BrazenCloud/Actions/ad/pwPolicies/getfinegrainPwPolicy/README.md

   - Windows
   - PowerShell
   - ActiveDirectory
-  - User
+  - PwPolicy
 - Language: PowerShell
 - Supported Operating Systems:
   - Windows

 ## Parameters

-- User
+- Filter
-  - Description: The user to return.
-Can be any valid identity property.
+  - Description: The filter used to return Fine Grained password policies from AD.
   - Type: String
   - IsOptional: False
-- Additional properties
-  - Description: Any additional properties, seperated by commas.
-  - Type: String
-  - IsOptional: True
+  - DefaultValue: *
 - Only JSON
   - Description: Will only write JSON to stdout
   - Type: Boolean